-When using a REDVOLT, REDVOLT-V, or REDVOLT XL battery, the power status displays the location of the power source and the remaining battery capacity.
+When using a RED battery, the power status displays the location of the power source and the remaining battery capacity.
+When using a RED BRICK battery connected to DC IN, the power status displays BRICK and the remaining battery capacity.